AckerlyXu/heima/articles/application-gateway/application-gateway-ssl-portal.md

 ### Step 1

-Navigate to the Azure Portal and select an existing application gateway
+Navigate to the Azure portal and select an existing application gateway

 ### Step 2